 Preemptive resolution of possible incidents is perhaps one of the most ambitious applications of AI models in IT operations.
 Achieving something like this depends on learning models that can identify the strongest indicators, causes of an incident risk and the degree of threat.
 When it comes to preventing incidents, AI and ML can be used to model and predict systems behavior based on a range of parameters that we can analyze.

-At HCL, we use three distinct models to predict systems behavior depending on the level of maturity of the available data.
+At HCLTech, we use three distinct models to predict systems behavior depending on the level of maturity of the available data.
 These are:

 - Probability distribution which focuses on internal two-dimensional data